-Note: If the application desires to read the first byte of the serial number, the word address input would need to be 0800h.
+Note: If the application desires to read the first byte of the serial number, the word address input would need to be 80h.

-When the end of the 128-bit serial number is reached (16 bytes of data), continued reading of the extended memory region will result in an additional 16 bytes of 00h data.
-Upon reaching the end of the 32-byte extended memory region, the data word address will roll-over back to the beginning of the 128-bit serial number.
+When the end of the 128-bit serial number is reached (16 bytes of data), the data word address will roll over back to the beginning of the 128-bit serial number.
 The serial number read operation is terminated when the bus master does not respond with an ACK (it NACKs) during the ninth clock cycle.
 After the NACK response, the master may send a Stop condition to complete the protocol, or it can send a Start condition to begin the next sequence (see Figure 8-4).